xhjt2/MRP-Creator/README.md

 ### Maintenance and Updates

-Due to academic commitments, this project may receive maintenance/updates every 1-2 months.
+Due to academic commitments, this project may receive maintenance/updates every 1-2 months

-Developers interested in collaborative maintenance are welcome to join the QQ Group below for technical discussions.
+Developers interested in collaborative maintenance are welcome to join the QQ Group below for technical discussions

-We also welcome suggestions through Issues to improve the <font color=#2895FF>MRP-Creator</font> project.
+We also welcome suggestions through Issues to improve the <font color=#2895FF>MRP-Creator</font> project

 #### Join Us?
-QQ Group: 728 937 948
+QQ Group: 728937948